 About Me

-I doula’d my Dad’s dying process alongside my family in 2019.
+I supported my Dad’s dying process alongside my family in 2018.
 I have never been the same since.

 There was life before Dad’s death and there is life after.
-The best way we can honour our dead, according to me, is by living.
-Today I acknowledge so many deaths, whether they were people or pets, shaped me.
+Today, I acknowledge so many deaths, whether they were people or pets, they shaped me.
 The death shapes the grief and we are all grieving.
 Something, someone, some time, some place.
 I thank death daily for it’s sometimes brutal but more often beautiful teachings.
+I’ve learned the best way I can honour my dead, is by living.

 I have never followed a career path however never did I ever imagine I’d end up here, doing the most meaningful work that’s called me to date.
-Yoga and meditation provide a back bone, a skeleton even (pun fan) for my offerings.
+Yoga and meditation provide a backbone, a skeleton even (my pun’s are always intended) for my offerings.
 Death is of the body, so I believe we must include and consult the innate wisdom of the body when exploring end of life.
-It would be rude not to.
-Even science is now catching up with the truth that the body keeps the score, grief inhabits the body and needs tending to so as not to congeal.
+Science is catching up with the truth that the body keeps the score and grief inhabits the body.

 Whilst volunteering in Hospice and frequenting facilities to transfer people to their final destination, I saw how death AND grief illiteracy is actually systemic.
 Death is political and end of life planning is a privilege not afforded to everyone.
 Dying with dignity is a basic human right and I support the voluntary assisted dying movement.
 I also advocate for end of life planning to be done whilst alive and well, wherever possible.